mkhan45/swat/report/main.typ

 == Id

-Id is very simple.
+Id is similar to Write.
 We just need to ensure that the required address is on top of the stack; there are two cases.
 If it is already on top, we continue, otherwise we must fetch it from our locals.

+== Closures

+#lorem(40)

 == Printing